codacy/codacy-roslyn/README.md

 # codacy-roslyn

-A standalone tool that converts [Roslyn Analyzers](https://github.com/dotnet/roslyn-analyzers) diagnostics to Codacy's format.
+A standalone tool that converts [Unity Roslyn Analyzers](https://github.com/microsoft/Microsoft.Unity.Analyzers) diagnostics to Codacy's format.

-It allows running Roslyn Analyzers either locally or as part of your CI process and then integrating the results into your Codacy workflow.
-This way, Codacy will present the results coming from Roslyn Analyzers alongside all the other code quality information in the dashboards.
+It allows running Unity Roslyn Analyzers either locally or as part of your CI process and then integrating the results into your Codacy workflow.
+This way, Codacy will present the results coming from Unity Roslyn Analyzers alongside all the other code quality information in the dashboards.

 ## Usage

 ### Requirements

-To get your Roslyn Analyzers results into Codacy you'll need to:
+To get your Unity Roslyn Analyzers results into Codacy you'll need to:

--   [Enable Roslyn Analyzers](https://docs.codacy.com/repositories-configure/configuring-code-patterns/) and configure the corresponding code patterns on your repository **Code patterns** page
+-   [Enable Unity Roslyn Analyzers](https://docs.codacy.com/repositories-configure/configuring-code-patterns/) and configure the corresponding code patterns on your repository **Code patterns** page
 -   Enable the setting **Run analysis through build server** on your repository **Settings**, tab **General**, **Repository analysis**
 -   Obtain a [Project API token](https://docs.codacy.com/codacy-api/api-tokens/#project-api-tokens)
 -   Download [codacy-roslyn](https://github.com/codacy/codacy-roslyn/releases)

 ### Sending the results to Codacy

-Sending the results of running Roslyn Analyzers to Codacy involves the steps below, which you can automate in your CI build process:
+Sending the results of running Unity Roslyn Analyzers to Codacy involves the steps below, which you can automate in your CI build process:

 1. Run Roslyn Analyzer using the json formatter
-2. Convert the Roslyn Analyzers output to a format that the Codacy API accepts
+2. Convert the Unity Roslyn Analyzers output to a format that the Codacy API accepts
 3. Send the results to Codacy
 4. Finally, signal that Codacy can use the sent results and start a new analysis